Welcome to the official website of the 2020 Sonoma County Robotics Challenge!

 This timed “Olympian Event” challenges competitors to design a robot that will carry a ping pong ball as it passes through an obstacle course and follows a line.
 When the robot reaches the end of the line, it must release the ping pong ball depositing it in a coffee can.
 The robot who can successfully complete these three tasks in the shortest time is the robot triathlon winner!

 Construction & Design Museum | Grades 1-6 | Display Rules (pdf)

 Students in grades 1-6 are invited to display their Lego creations in the Construction and Design Museum.
-This year's theme is focused on “construction.”
-To participate, students should build a Lego creation featuring the construction theme.
+This year's theme is “20-20: What’s Your Perfect Vision for the Future?”
+To participate, students should build a Lego creation featuring a theme for the future.